 Reflecting on our journeys as qualitative researchers, one major challenge raised by most researchers who intend to adopt the qualitative approach is the issue of reflexivity and positionality.
 Reflexivity is currently a commonly recognised aspect of methodological rigour and trustworthiness in qualitative research.
-Although often discussed as a contemporary concern, reflexivity is not a new concept.
+Although often discussed as a contemporary concern, reflexivity is not a new concept; it has been a topic of discussion for centuries.
 Over the years, practitioners in some social and clinical sciences have engaged in reflexivity for over a century.
 According to Berger (2015), reflexivity "means turning of the researcher lens back onto oneself to recognise and take responsibility for one's own situatedness within the research and the effect that it may have on the setting and people being studied, questions being asked, data being collected and its interpretation" (p.
 220).
-Thus, in qualitative research, it is vital to understand that the researchers who are not detached observers
+Thus, in qualitative research, it is vital to understand that